Douglas Carter Beane

-Douglas Carter Beane is an American playwright and screenwriter.
+Douglas Carter Beane (born July 12, 1959) is an American playwright and screenwriter.
 He has been nominated for five Tony Awards and won two Drama Desk Awards.
 His plays are essentially works with sophisticated, "drawing room" humor but just as often farce, particularly his work in musical theater.

 His works include the screenplay of To Wong Foo, Thanks for Everything!
 Julie Newmar, and several plays including The Country Club and The Little Dog Laughed, which was nominated for the 2007 Tony Award for Best Play and As Bees in Honey Drown, which ran at New York's Lucille Lortel Theatre in 1997.

 Early life

 Beane was born July 12, 1959, in Wilkes-Barre, Pennsylvania to Paul LeRoy Beane and Joan Delores (Carter) Beane.
 He was raised in Wyomissing, Pennsylvania.

 Beane trained as an actor, graduating from the American Academy of Dramatic Arts New York campus in 1980.
 He is very involved with his alma mater, workshopping new pieces with the students.

 Beane is the artistic director of the Drama Department Theater Company in New York.